 The installations are due to take place from 14 November until the end of the month.
 Each installation should take around an hour (and no more than two hours) to complete, with the majority of the work taking outside residents’ homes.

-It is thanks to funding received from the government’s Department for Business Innovation and Skills that AirEx was able to upgrade its smart air brick technology, so that it is easier and more environmentally friendly to manufacture, and then carry out the trial in 50 homes in our borough.
+It is thanks to funding received from the government’s Department for Business, Energy and Industrial Strategy that AirEx was able to upgrade its smart air brick technology, so that it is easier and more environmentally friendly to manufacture, and then carry out the trial in 50 homes in our borough.

 Therefore, the smart air bricks and the installation will be fully funded by AirEx, and there is no cost to residents.